-In this CME, Page B. Pennell, MD, discusses how to manage Epilepsy in Pregnancy with anti-seizure medicines and other treatment strategies.
+In this presentation, Page B. Pennell, MD, discusses how to manage epilepsy in pregnancy with anti-seizure medicines and other treatment strategies.

 Upon completion of this activity, participants should be able to: